Sickle Cell Patients Endure Discrimination, Poor Care And Shortened Lives

 For more than a year, NeDina Brocks-Capla avoided one room in her large, brightly colored San Francisco house — the bathroom on the second floor.

-It's not just the loss of her son that upsets Brocks-Capla; she believes that if Jones had gotten the proper medical care, he might still be alive today.
+It's not just the loss of her son that upsets Brocks-Capla.
+She believes that if Jones had gotten the proper medical care, he might still be alive today.

 Sickle cell disease is an inherited disorder that causes some red blood cells to bend into a crescent shape.
 The misshapen, inflexible cells clog the blood vessels, preventing blood from circulating oxygen properly, which can cause chronic pain, organ failure and stroke.